brianwoo/flutter_dart_notes/README-Flutter-Riverpod.md

   ///
   /// build() - this is called when:
   /// 1.
-Initially to provide a initial value
+Initially to provide a initial value (which can just return [] - for Option 1)
   /// 2.
-After ref.invalidateSelf() is called
+After ref.invalidateSelf() is called (this example, will pull data from db again)
   @override
   Future<List<Place>> build() async {
     final db = await _getDatabase();